sjenis/github-auto-tag/.github/ISSUE_TEMPLATE/enhancement-request.md

 Teacher name:
 Teacher email:

+- Is this an internal or external request?:
+- Who is requesting this change? (team, teacher, admin):

 ## Qualitative Description

-Description of the request:
+- Description of the request:
-Description of why this would be helpful:
+- Description of why this would be helpful:
-Is the feature related to a problem?
+- Is the feature related to a problem?
 Please describe?

-- Is this an internal or external request?:
-- Who is requesting this change? (team, teacher, admin):
-- What is the being requested?:
 - Does this relate to an existing tool on the site?:
 - Have you or another team member heard this request before?: